 People have long talked about Austria’s “citizenship by investment” program as if it were a real economic citizenship program.
 But it’s not.

-Nevertheless, if you aren’t opposed to spending the the next three years going to every viannese ball, courting the Austrian nobility, and pretending your white and blond, then by all means I guess it’s possible.
+Nevertheless, if you aren’t opposed to spending the next three years going to every Viennese ball, courting the Austrian nobility, and pretending your white and blond, then, by all means, I guess it’s possible.